Stay at home and arrange a test if you have ANY of the symptoms associated with coronavirus:

 People infected with COVID-19 can have very mild or no respiratory symptoms (asymptomatic) and can transmit the virus to others without being aware of it.

-In line with recent recommendations from the World Health Organisation, we are introducing new measures at all our hospital sites to keep visitors, patients, and staff safe.
+In line with recent recommendations from the World Health Organisation, we have introduced new measures at all our hospital sites to keep visitors, patients, and staff safe.

 For some people, wearing a face covering may be difficult due to physical or mental health conditions.
 In these instances, other measures will be considered on a case by case basis, for example timed appointments and being seen immediately on arrival.